gotk3/gotk3/README.md

 ## Installation

+gotk3 currently requires GTK 3.8 and GLib 2.36 or later.
+Older GTK and GLib versions may work due to missing bindings, but installing on these older versions is not supported.

 The gtk package requires glib and gdk packages as dependencies, so only one `go get` is necessary for complete installation.